M.Phil./P.Grad.Dip Psychoanalytic Studies

 How to Apply

-The closing date for receipt of completed applications is Friday June 21, 2013.
+The closing date for receipt of completed applications is30th June annually.
 We encourage applicants to apply for the course early as decisions around offers are made as soon as possible following the submission of applications.
 Late applications may be considered after this date subject to availability of places.

 Applicants must apply online here.